 This brings me to the point of today’s post, have you ever wondered why it is important to get enough sleep to help with weight loss?
 Continue reading →

 Casey Chan submitted an intriguing article at gizmodo.com.
 A new study reported people who eat sweets for breakfast lost weight.
 Crazy, right?

-Scientist put 144 obese people on an identical low-carb, low-calorie diets (1400 calories for women,1600 calories for men) with one exception.
+The scientist put 144 obese people on an identical low-carb, low-calorie diets (1400 calories for women,1600 calories for men) with one exception.
 One group had a diet consisting of a protein packed, high-carb breakfast with a choice of cookies, chocolate, cake or ice cream.
-This is definitely not Mommy approved, but it would earn a two-thumbs up with Daddy or at least it would at our house.
+This is definitely not Mommy approved, but it would earn a two-thumbs-up with Daddy or at least it would at our house.